trevor-moon/matlab-unit-testing/README.md

 # matlab-unit-testing

-Examples and resources to getting started with MATLAB's Unittest Framework.
+Brief overview, examples, and resources to getting started with MATLAB's Unittest Framework.

 ## Getting Started